 - Trauma treatment.
 Eye Movement Desensitization and Reprocessing, Cognitive Processing Therapy and Prolonged Exposure therapy in addition to other evidence-based interventions are used to help you recover.

-- Individual, group and couples therapy is available.
+- Flexible Services.
+Individual, group and couples therapy are available.

 We are an innovative behavioral health care clinic providing specialized services to address the mental health needs of individuals and families in our military and civilian communities.